-Historical information presented above follows the measurement periods for which GASB 74 & 75 were applicable.
-The fiscal year ended June 30, 2018, (valuation date of June 30, 2017) was the first year of implementation required by GASB 74 & 75; therefore, only one year is shown.
+\ Historical information presented above follows the measurement periods for which GASB 68 & 71 were applicable.
+The fiscal year ended June 30, 2015, was the first year of implementation required by GASB 68 & 71; therefore, only five years are shown.

-Indian Wells Valley Water District District's Proportionate Share of the Net Pension Liability - Last Ten Fiscal Years As of June 30, 2018
+Indian Wells Valley Water District Pension Plan Contributions - Last Ten Fiscal Years\ As of June 30, 2019